Chapter Three

 “When we bought this dress,” Helen said, indicating its entire length with her hand, “I thought you were going to marry Benny.
 You two were made for each other.
 It was perfect.”

-“Oh, mother.”
+“Oh, Mother.”
 Elaine embraced her.
 “When you get to know Indy, you’ll see I made the right choice.
 He’s – he’s just incredible.
 He can do anything.”

 In the groom’s chamber, Indiana Jones fumed with rage as his fingers struggled with his tie.
 Today he was tying the knot, but he suddenly couldn’t remember how to tie this knot.
 Left over right, and under – no, around – or was it right over left?
 No, he’d already tried that –